websanco/liferay-learn/docs/dxp/7.x/en/developing-applications/tooling/other-tools/liferay-npm-bundler/how-liferay-amd-loader-configuration-is-exported.md

                         * ...
                     * ...

-For example, for the above structure, as explained in [The Structure of OSGi Bundles Containing npm Packages](./the-structure-of-osgi-bundles-containing-npm-packages.md), the configuration below is published for Liferay AMD loader to consume:
+For example, for the above structure, as explained in [OSGi Bundles and npm Package Structure](./the-structure-of-osgi-bundles-containing-npm-packages.md), the configuration below is published for Liferay AMD loader to consume:

 ```javascript
 Liferay.PATHS = {